OpsHubProduct/OIM-Documentation/docs/connectors/solarwinds-service-desk.md

 ## Criteria Configuration

-If the user wants to specify conditions for synchronizing an entity from SolarWinds Service Desk as source system to the other system, the criteria must be configured.
+- If the user wants to specify conditions for synchronizing an entity from SolarWinds Service Desk as source system to the other system, the criteria must be configured.
 Navigate to Criteria Configuration section on [Criteria Configuration](../integrate/integration-configuration.md/#criteria-configuration) page to learn in detail about Criteria Configuration.

-Set the **Query** as per <code class="expression">space.vars.SITENAME</code>'s Native query format.
+- Set the **Query** as per <code class="expression">space.vars.SITENAME</code>'s Native query format.Refer to [OpsHub Query Format](../integrate/opshub-query-format.md) for step-by-step instructions.
 While adding the criteria, user needs to add the internal names of the fields on which the criteria have to be applied.
-Given below are the sample snippets of how the SolarWinds Service Desk queries can be used as criteria query in <code class="expression">space.vars.SITENAME</code>:

 ### Sample criteria: